 Luckily, there are several other options, including the platform that we built at xyzt.ai.
 We have created a Big Data location analytics SaaS solution that is capable of handling the massive amounts of AIS data needed to investigate large regions and long periods of time.
 We engineered our platform from the ground up, focusing on efficient data structures and algorithms for handling space-time location records, such as AIS data.
 We compress the data as low as a dozen bytes per record, exploiting coherency and redundancy in the data, allowing us to handle billions of location records, without the need for an expensive distributed server farm or high-end GPU nodes, making it cost-effective and easy to deploy.

-When a GPU algorithm needs to visualise a heat map of vessel traffic, it goes through each vessel trajectory and paints it on top of the others, accumulating the colours leading to the heatmap – you can compare this to a child wanting to count the marbles in a bag of marbles by taking them out and counting each marble one by one.
+When a GPU algorithm needs to visualize a heat map of vessel traffic, it goes through each vessel trajectory and paints it on top of the others, accumulating the colors leading to the heatmap – you can compare this to a child wanting to count the marbles in a bag of marbles by taking them out and counting each marble one by one.
 Our algorithm uses a different approach; instead of counting the marbles one by one, we take out just one marble, weigh it, weigh the whole bag and then derive the number of marbles.
 This enables us to scale to all new levels – and apply AIS data outside the maritime sector.

 We and Spire Global have already shown that AIS data can be used to analyze the impact of COVID-19 on large passenger travel, looking at both global and local trends.
 From the AIS data alone, it is clear that the cruise ship industry is severely affected in regions ranging from the Port of Cozumel in Mexico to the Tasman Sea in Australia.

 However, the application of AIS data and insight generation reaches much further than just the maritime industry.
 Probably, the most significant future impact will be in other sectors.